decretist/Dissertation/Chapter2/chapter2.markdown

-Klaus Zechiel-Eckes (†2010) forms the basis for much of our current understanding of the place and date at which the pseudo-Isidorian collection was compiled (Corbie in the mid-830s), and therefore of the political motivations of the compilers; see (“Ein Blick in Pseudoisidors Werkstatt.
+Klaus Zechiel-Eckes (†2010) forms the basis for much of our current understanding of the place and date at which the pseudo-Isidorian collection was compiled (Corbie in the mid-830s), and therefore of the political motivations of the compilers; see Klaus Zechiel-Eckes, “Ein Blick in Pseudoisidors Werkstatt.
 Studien zum Entstehungsprozeß der falschen Dekretalen.
-Mit einem exemplarischen editorischen Anhang (Pseudo-Julius an die orientalischen Bischöfe, JK +196),” *Francia* 28, no. 1 (2001): 37–90).
+Mit einem exemplarischen editorischen Anhang (Pseudo-Julius an die orientalischen Bischöfe, JK +196),” *Francia* 28, no. 1 (2001): 37–90.
 Horst Fuhrmann, “The Pseudo-Isidorian Forgeries,” in *Papal Letters in the Early Middle Ages*, ed.
 Detlev Jasper and Horst Fuhrmann, History of Medieval Canon Law (Washington, D.C.: Catholic University of America Press, 2001), 137–95 provides a good general introduction to the forged decretals; see also [Introduction to Pseudo-Isidore - Decretum Gratiani](https://sites.google.com/a/yale.edu/decretumgratiani/introduction-to-pseudo-isidore) by Eric Knibbs.
 See Horst Fuhrmann, *Einfluß und Verbreitung der pseudoisidorischen Fälschungen : von ihrem Auftauchen bis in d. neuere